wlai-lp/01-login/README.md

 <a href="https://dev-ebsf4fc7.us.auth0.com/authorize?response_type=code&client_id=HsTQCESWlE0rXsNW8rWojAlks5kH7Ss5&redirect_uri=http://localhost:3000&scope=openid%20profile&state=xyzABC123">
   Sign In
 </a>
-whish implited in the github oauth code and to a new code back, the new code then works in curl to get new token, the sub req failed that's why it proofes 1 time only curl command
+when implemented in the github oauth code and to a new code back, the new code then works in curl to get new token, the sub req failed that's why it proofes 1 time only curl command

   curl --request POST \